MetalbolicX/confirm-extended-dialog/docs/api-reference.md

 dialog.addEventListener("confirm", () => alert("Hello world!!"));
 ```

+?> You can also set the `confirm` event listener using the `onConfirm` property of the dialog.

 ### `cancel`

 Fired when the cancel button is clicked.
 The event does not carry any data.